vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Allchin, F.R.

-1957 Sanskrit Ed. ūka – Pāli Eluka. in: Bulletin of the School of Oriental and
+1957 Sanskrit Eḍūka – Pāli Eluka. in: Bulletin of the School of Oriental and

 African Studies XX (1957), 1–4.